 The subject land is zoned "Residential Two (R2) Zone" in the Town of Lindsay Zoning By-law 2000-75 (TLZB).
-The applicant has submitted a Zoning By-law Amendment application for consideration which proposes to rezone the northern half of the subject land to a Residential Multiple One Exception (RM1-) Zone" to permit four townhouses with site specific development standards and facilitate a future severance on the subject lands.
-The site specific development standards identified by the applicant relate to minimum lot area per dwelling unit (21% reduction), minimum rear yard setback (28% reduction), interior side yard setback (10% reduction), maximum lot coverage (average 6% increase, maximum gross floor area (average 11% increase), and parking spaces per dwelling unit (50% reduction).
-It should be noted that the parking reduction relates to typical requirements for a townhouse unit as By-law 2020-160 relating to ARUs only requires the minimum number of parking spaces for the primary unit (being 2 spaces) be satisfied and 8 parking spaces have been provided.
+The applicant has submitted a Zoning By-law Amendment application for consideration which proposes to rezone the northern half of the subject land to a Residential Multiple One Special Twenty (RM1-S20) Zone" to permit three townhouses with site specific development standards and facilitate a future severance on the subject lands.
+The site specific development standards identified by the applicant relate to minimum lot area per dwelling unit (185 sq. m. to 146.38 sq. m. - inner lot only), minimum rear yard setback (7.5 m to 5.8 m - all lots), maximum lot coverage (35% to 45% - inner lot only) and maximum gross floor area as a percentage of lot area (55% to 74% - inner lot only).
+It should be noted that the reduction in parking spaces per dwelling unit (2 to 1) being applied for is not needed as the parking reduction relates to typical requirements for a townhouse unit.
+This is because By-law 2020-160 relating to ARUs only requires the minimum number of parking spaces for the primary dwelling unit (being 2 spaces) be satisfied and more than 6 parking spaces have been provided.
 Furthermore, it should also be noted that By-law 2020-160, which amended the TLZB, permits an additional residential unit (ARU) within each proposed townhouse dwelling as of right, notwithstanding the permitted uses, maximum densities, minimum gross floor areas, and maximum gross floor area as a percentage of lot area listed elsewhere in the By-law, subject to specific provisions.
+In addition, the proposed retained land will seek a reduction in rear yard setback (7.5m to 5.56 m) and define Colborne Street West as the front lot line to be established by a Residential Two Special Forty-Three (R2-S43) Zone.

-Staff is further reviewing the site specific zoning by-law provisions applicable to the proposed development.
+The site specific zoning by-law provisions applicable to the proposed development are considered appropriate.